 After completing my degree at the University of Cape Town, I worked with children as an occupational therapist and, later, as an aromatherapist and a yoga teacher for more than twenty years.
 I started prioritising my writing when I turned 50.
 My daughter was in her second year at university and my teenage son only needed me when he was hungry or wanted a lift.
 As I was already set on a life-long learning journey it seemed natural to return to university to complete an MA in Creative Writing.
 Unexpectedly, this was followed by a PhD in History.
 It was while I was writing a progress report after my first year of post-doctoral work that I remembered that all I had wanted to do in the first place was write!

 Thanks to the PhD, though, I learned much about colonialism, slavery and apartheid, and this has given me a solid foundation on which to write my own stories about growing up in South Africa.
 Working on museum exhibitions exposed me to a different way of sharing stories in partnership with communities.

 My writing is rooted in Cape Town where I was born and where I continue to live.
-My book, Expressions of Colour in a Black and White World, whittled down from my doctoral thesis, will be published in South Africa in 2022 by Fourth Wall Publishers in collaboration with the Faculty of Humanities, University of Pretoria.
-Also in 2022, my essay, Unpick, Restitch: Doilies, Medorahs and Labouring Plants, was published in Berlin by K. Verlag in partnership with LUCA School of Arts and Netwerk Aalst, as the first in the series, Fieldguides for a Preternaturalist.
+My book, Off-Centre and Out of Focus, whittled down from my doctoral thesis, has been published in South Africa in 2023 by Fourth Wall Books in collaboration with the Faculty of Humanities, University of Pretoria.
+In 2022, my essay, Unpick, Restitch: Doilies, Medorahs and Labouring Plants, was published in Berlin by K. Verlag in partnership with LUCA School of Arts and Netwerk Aalst, as the first in the series, Fieldguides for a Preternaturalist.

 You can keep in touch with me by signing up to my newsletter on this website or follow me on Instagram.